 What we don’t: Doesn’t carry weight as well as the Exos or Focal above.

-The Flash 55 was updated in 2023, and the most significant improvements include more durable (and recycled) materials and a built-in torso adjustment.
-The new model comes in four sizes that vary in terms of length and hipbelt circumference, making it fairly accommodating for a range of body shapes and sizes.
-But while we’ve been very pleased with the Flash’s performance for two- to four-day trips, the aforementioned Exos and Focal do have more thoughtfully built harnesses, which translates to improved ventilation and greater comfort with a heavier load (REI lists the Flash’s weight limit at 15-30 lb. compared to the Osprey and Gregory’s 35 lb.).
-Their materials also feel like a step up: The Flash’s shoulder straps have a cheap (and noisy) fabric covering, and the front shove-it pocket isn’t as stretchy as we’d like.
+The Flash 55 comes in four sizes that vary in terms of length and hipbelt circumference, making it fairly accommodating for a range of body shapes and sizes.
+But while we’ve been very pleased with the Flash’s performance for two- to four-day trips, the aforementioned Exos and Focal have more thoughtfully built harnesses, which translates to improved ventilation and greater comfort with a heavier load.
+REI lists the Flash’s weight limit at 15-30 pounds compared to the Osprey and Gregory’s 35 pounds—though we have carried well over 30 pounds in the Flash without much discomfort.
+Despite its light weight, it carries large loads well, transferring weight to the hips with just the right feature set.
+The materials of the Exos and Focal do feel like a step up, though: The Flash’s shoulder straps have a cheap (and noisy) fabric covering, and the front shove-it pocket isn’t as stretchy as we’d like.
 That said, you’d be hard-pressed to find a better deal among lightweight packs, making the Flash a wonderful option for weight- and budget-conscious backpackers...
 Read in-depth review

 See the Men's REI Co-op Flash 55 See the Women's REI Co-op Flash 55